WordPress/gutenberg/platform-docs/docs/basic-concepts/data.md

 ### Delimiters and Parsing Expression Grammar

-In order keep to keep the metadata of the blocks within the serialized HTML, we chose to use HTML comments in order to keep the formality, explicitness, and unambiguity in the existing HTML syntax.
+In order to keep the metadata of the blocks within the serialized HTML, we chose to use HTML comments in order to keep the formality, explicitness, and unambiguity in the existing HTML syntax.

 By storing data in HTML comments, we would know that we wouldn't break the rest of the HTML in the document, that browsers should ignore it, and that we could simplify our approach to parsing the document.